firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 sanity checks only on the vm state file.
 It only verifies integrity using a 64 bit CRC value embedded in the vm state file, but this is only as a partial measure to protect against accidental corruption, as the disk files and memory file need to be secured as well.
+It is important to note that CRC computation is validated before trying to load the snapshot.
+Should it encounter failure, an error will be shown to the user and the Firecracker process will be terminated.

 ### Performance